couchbase/cbft/docs/api-ref.md

 Pause index updates and maintenance (no more
                           ingesting document mutations).

+**param: indexName**: required, string, URL path parameter

+The name of the index whose control values will be modified.

 **param: op**: Allowed values for op are
                           "pause" or "resume".